HbHbNr/binary2video/README.md

 ### binary2video

 ```
-binary2video [-f fps] [-w width] [-h height] <infile> <outfile>
+binary2video [-f fps] [-w width] [-h height] [-v] infile outfile

--f fps      Set framerate, i.e. frame per second; default 1.
+-f fps      Set framerate, i.e. frames per second; default 1.

 -w width    Set width, default 320.

 -h height   Set height, default 240.

+-c codec    Set video codec: h.264, vp9, ffv1, or ffv1.3.
+Default is vp9.

+-v          Be verbose.

-<infile>    The name and path of the binary file which should be converted into
+infile      The name and path of the binary file which should be converted into
             a video.

-<outfile>   The name and path of the video file which should be created.
+outfile     The name and path of the video file which should be created.
 The suffix
             of the file will determine the video container type.
 The container must
-            be supported by FFmpeg, for example .mp4, .webm, .avi, etc.
+            be supported by FFmpeg, for example .mp4, .webm, .avi, .mkv, etc. Not
+            all video codecs work with all container formats, though.
 ```

 ### video2binary

 ```
-video2binary <infile> <outfile>
+video2binary [-v] infile outfile

+-v          Be verbose.

-<infile>    The name and path of the video file from which the original binary file
+infile      The name and path of the video file from which the original binary file
             should be extracted.

-<outfile>   The name and path of the binary file to which the original data should be
+outfile     The name and path of the binary file to which the original data should be
             restored to.
 ```
 ## Internal process